 MySQL Enterprise Edition is bundled with yaSSL.
 It is not possible to use openSSL with MySQL Enterprise Edition.

-To get secure connections to work with MySQL and SSL, you must do the following:
+To build MySQL Community Edition with openSSL support, you must do the following:

 cmake . -DWITH_SSL=system

 That command configures the distribution to use the

 installed OpenSSL library.
 See

 MySQL Source-Configuration Options.
 If you do

 SHOW VARIABLES LIKE 'have_ssl';+---------------+-------+ | Variable_name | Value | +---------------+-------+ | have_ssl | YES | +---------------+-------+

 If the value is